ChanghanGe/changhange.github.io/_pages/miscellaneous.md

 Through the UESTC Study Abroad Program, I spent the first semester of my senior year at the University of California San Diego (UCSD).
 Then, a few months later, the breeze of the scripps beach brought me back to La Jolla as a master student.
 Two years in SoCal almost transformed me to a hippie until I moved to Austin TX as a fresh [longhorn](https://www.utexas.edu/content/longhorn-traditions) in 2020.
 Amid the COVID-19 global pandemic, the kick-off of my Ph.D. study was terrible at all levels.
 Dangerous virus, deserted lab, empty classroom and virtual meeting stress, all these nightmares made me like a caveman.

 As there are still several years before a new title crowns me, I am now trying to keep my head above the water:)

-My favorite animation movie of all time is "The Garden of Words" by Makoto Shinkai.
-My favorite mandarin song (recently) is "Amphibian" by Tanya Chua.